vancezuo/ydc2-solr/README.md

   // ...
 }));

-// Alternatively, can directly add anonymous AjaxSolr.AbstractWidget instance)
+// Alternatively, can directly add anonymous AjaxSolr.AbstractWidget instance
 ```

 Custom widgets will most likely have their own `afterReqest` implementation, and probably own `beforeRequest` and `init`.
-Widgets can access the Manager with `this.manager` to read query responses (from the array `this.manager.response.response.docs`), execute their own requests (by calling this.manager.store.* and this.manager.doRequest()), etc. The YDC2 Solr library provides several ready-made widgets.
+Widgets can access the Manager with `this.manager` to read query responses (from the array `this.manager.response.response.docs`), execute their own requests (by calling `this.manager.store.*` and `this.manager.doRequest()`), etc. The YDC2 Solr library provides several ready-made widgets.

 ### Accessing Images
 The metadata results should be easy enough to use from `Manager.response.response.docs`.
-Finding and using images is more complicated, again due to the database's heterogenous nature (not all entries link to images, and some who do provide invalid/dead links).
+Finding and using images is more complicated, again due to the database's heterogenous nature (not all entries link to images, and some who do are providing invalid/dead links).

-There are two methods to checking and using images that the database references: checking the resource-related fields, or checking cds_* fields.
+There are two methods to checking and using images that the database references: checking the `resource`-related fields, or checking `cds_*` fields.
 The first covers more potential images, but has more false positives, i.e. not all that have resources will actually have images for use; while the second is more reliable at finding images that can be accessed and manipulated, but has more false negatives, i.e. some images in the database will be missed.
 On balance the latter is probably easier to work with, but both are described below.

 Regardless of the method, it would be prudent to send a HEAD request to check if their urls will work.
 Something like the following code would work: